Sunday 26th May 1940

 An incredible battle image from Soldiers of Oxfordshire Museum archive.
 Burning RHA vehicles on road from Saint-Sylvestre-Cappel towards Cassel

-Chateau Masson, 140 Regiment RHQ under attack
+Chateau Masson, 140 Regiment HQ under attack

 In the attack of 27th May, the Chateau Masson HQ, which was on lower ground in the col between Mont des Recollets and Cassel, suddenly became part of the front line (‘FDL’) and a gun was placed on the road to act as an anti-tank defence.